Old Fashioned Apple Cake

 Apple Cake

-• In a large mixing bowl combine all of the dry ingredients – sugar, flour, baking soda, salt, ground cinnamon, and cardamom.
+• In a large bowl, whisk together the dry ingredients: sugar, flour, baking soda, salt, cinnamon and cardamom.

-• Whisk together the eggs, vanilla extract, vegetable oil, and buttermilk in a large measuring glass.
+• In a large measuring glass, whisk together the eggs, vanilla extract, vegetable oil and buttermilk.

-• Add the wet ingredients to the dry ingredients and mix until well combined.
+• Add the wet ingredients to the dry ingredients and stir until just combined.
+The batter will be thick.

 Apple Cider Butter Glaze

-• Allow the cake to cool for a few minutes before inverting it onto a plate.
-Serve warm or at room temperature with a dollop of whipped cream or vanilla ice cream.
+• If using a bundt pan, cool 10 minutes before inverting onto a plate.
+Serve warm or at room temperature with whipped cream or vanilla ice cream.

 Notes

-• The type of apple you use and how big they’re cut.
+• The type of apple and how small you chop it

-• The size and shape of your baking dish and how well you like your cake.
+• The size and material of your pan

 Nutrition